-There is also a video tutorial at the very end of this article that shows you how to make this body mousse, so if you’re in a rush, skip to the bottom and watch the video 🙂
+There is also a video tutorial at the very end of this article that shows you how to make this whipped body butter, so if you’re in a rush, skip to the bottom and watch the video 🙂

 What is Mango Butter?